gcanti/tcomb-form/README.md

 ### getValue()

-Return an instance of `type` if the validation succeded, `null` otherwise.
+Returns an instance of `type` if the validation succeded, `null` otherwise.

 ### opts.value: maybe(Obj)